Zgornji Leskovec

 Zgornji Leskovec ([ˈzɡoːɾnji ˈleːskɔʋəts]) is a settlement in the upper valley of Lipnica Creek, a minor tributary of the Drava River, in the Municipality of Videm in eastern Slovenia.
-The area traditionally belonged to the Styria region.
+The area is part of the traditional region of Styria.
 It is now included in the Drava Statistical Region.

 The parish church in the village is dedicated to Saint Andrew and belongs to the Roman Catholic Archdiocese of Maribor.
 The parish is known as Sveti Andraž v Halozah.
 The church was built in 1545.